-In the joy of victory, a bonfire was made, using ammunition, on the Austrian right wing.
-Some of Daun's escorts were wounded by the exploding ammunition.
+To celebrate the victory, a bonfire was made, using ammunition, on the Austrian right wing.
+The exploding ammunition wounded some of Daun's escorts.

 On the Austrian side, FML Baron Lützow had been killed; FM Count Daun, Count Serbelloni, Baron Wöllwarth, Baron Wulffen and Schröger, wounded.
 On the Prussian side, Major-General von Krosigk had been killed; generals von Zieten, von Ingersleben, von Manstein, von Hülsen, wounded; and generals von Tresckow and von Pannwitz, wounded and taken prisoners.

 Kolin was Frederick's first defeat in battle.
 It forced him to raise the siege of Prague, to abandon Bohemia and to retire to Saxony.
 For the description of the Prussian retreat, see 1757 - Prussian invasion of Bohemia.